 - Possession of freight – one of the most significant differences between the two is brokers do not deal with the actual handling or storage of freight.
 As a result, they do not issue bills of lading with them listed as the carrier.
-Freight forwarders, on the other hand, ship freight with their own Bill of Lading, as well as handle freight prep and export docs, on top of storing freight in their facilities.
+Freight forwarders, on the other hand, ship freight with their own bill of lading, as well as handle freight prep and export docs, on top of storing freight in their facilities.

-- Legal Obligations and Liability – Because of their roles, when it comes to possession of freight, a broker cannot be held liable for any claims of damage or missing freight since they do not ever handle it.
+- Legal obligations and liability – Because of their roles, when it comes to possession of freight, a broker cannot be held liable for any claims of damage or missing freight since they do not ever handle it.
 So, as long as it does not provide the services of a forwarder, it will have no legal obligation for the freight shipment.
-Forwarders, however, can be held responsible for problema screwed-up shipments.
+Forwarders, however, can be held responsible for problems and screwed-up shipments.
 Therefore, they must have cargo and liability insurance policies that are equal to the minimum coverage amounts required for carriers, on top of registering with both the Federal Highway Administration and the FMCSA (Federal Electric Motor Carrier Basic Safety Administration).
 So, freight brokers are often times unable to do anything that might make them be viewed as a freight forwarder.
-The legal definition of freight forwarding (according to 49 US Code 13102 Section 8) is: ”a person holding itself out to the general public to provide transportation of property for compensation and in the ordinary course of its business, (A) assembles and consolidates, or provides for assembling and consolidating, shipments and performs or provides for break-bulk and distribution operations of the shipments; (B) assumes responsibility for the transportation from the place of receipt to the place of destination and (C) uses for any part of the transportation a carrier subject to jurisdiction under this subtitle.
+The legal definition of freight forwarding (according to 49 US Code 13102 Section 8) is: “a person holding itself out to the general public to provide transportation of property for compensation and in the ordinary course of its business, (A) assembles and consolidates, or provides for assembling and consolidating, shipments and performs or provides for break-bulk and distribution operations of the shipments; (B) assumes responsibility for the transportation from the place of receipt to the place of destination and (C) uses for any part of the transportation a carrier subject to jurisdiction under this subtitle.
 The term does not include a person using transportation of an air carrier subject to part A of subtitle VII.”
 As a result, a freight broker would make themselves legally considered a freight forwarder by merely picking up and taking possession of freight.
-Therefore, if you have a broker and ask them to take on even just a single piece of freight, that could make them liable, so in all likelihood, any such requests would be summarily rejected.
+Therefore, if you have a broker and ask them to take on even just a single piece of freight, that could make them liable, so in all likelihood, any such requests would be rejected.

 Freight Forwarders do the following:

-- Store client’s freight at the forwarder’s warehouse.
+- Store client’s freight at the forwarder’s warehouse

 - Consolidate or break down freight